bduvenhage/bduvenhage.github.io/_posts/2019-04-01-the-knapsack-problem.md

 three ($$w_1=3,\,w_3=2$$) would make the knapsack heavier than $$W = 5$$.
 Therefore, the greedy solution is a knapsack value $$\{v_2\} = 12$$.

-The greedy solution can be implemented ...
+The greedy solution can be implemented as shown below:

+{% highlight c++ %}

+{% endhighlight %}

+The full source is available in a GitHub repo.

-A greedy solution is however often not optimal.
+A greedy solution is however often not always optimal.
 In the earlier three object, example, a better solution would be objects one and three with weight
 $$\{w_1=3,\,w_3=2\} = 5$$ and value $$\{v_1=8,\,v_3=5\} = 13$$.